Gloved hands planting a tree in the ground

 Breaks

-• Around 11:00, the group will pause for a coffee break.
+Volunteers will be encouraged to take regular breaks through the session.
+Around 11am the group will pause for a coffee break.
 Tea, coffee, and biscuits are provided, but volunteers may bring additional refreshments.
 The break lasts 10-15 minutes.

 Further information